fastcat/gdev/README.md

 pluggable remote backends.
 Included are backends for HTTP, GCS, S3, and SFTP.
 You can also provide your own backends by registering implementations of some interfaces.

+### Diags

+A "diags" addon is available to help collect information from your users on demand to diagnose problems with their development environment.
+A baseline set of collectors is provided, along with an API for you to provide additional collectors.

+The result is a `.tgz` of the various files & collected data.
+Where this goes is up to you.
+The addon comes with code to simply store it locally in a temp file that the user can send manually, but an API is provided so you could, for example, upload it to a storage bucket or other cloud destination to simplify the workflow.

 ## Custom Commands